 Parking lot potholes can be the cause of auto damage, but they can also cause numerous people to fall and injure themselves.
 If you were physically injured because of a parking lot pothole, you could seek damages from the party in charge of the premises.
 Under Florida’s laws, parking lots for business establishments must be kept reasonably safe for visitors.
 This means addressing potential hazards, such as potholes, either by repairing them or providing a warning.

-If you have legal concerns regarding a pothole slip and fall accident, call the Law Offices of Anidjar & Levine at (239) 900-3000.
-The team’s Naples potholes in parking lots slip and fall lawyer can help you with the steps involved in seeking compensation.
+If you have legal concerns regarding a pothole slip and fall accident, call the Law Offices of Anidjar & Levine.
+The team’s Naples slip and fall injury lawyer can help you with the steps involved in seeking compensation.

 How a Naples Slip and Fall Lawyer Can Help

-A Naples slip and fall lawyer studies the laws related to accidents like yours and can check for other rules that may also apply to you.
+A Naples personal injury lawyer studies the laws related to accidents like yours and can check for other rules that may also apply to you.
 For instance, they can determine if the premises liability immunity comes into play or not.
 Florida Statutes §768.075 would bar you from taking legal action against the other party if you were trespassing.
 If a property owner raises such an argument, even if you were legally on the premises, the attorney could help you disprove it.

 Search for Evidence

 Evidence helps to bolster your case and prove the other party’s liability.
 The attorney can review any evidence you have and help gather other proof that you might have missed, such as eyewitness testimonies or video surveillance footage.
 They could even help you get a medical expert’s report as further proof that your injury came from the slip and fall.